Homeowner HVAC Maintenance

 One final homeowner HVAC maintenance item that people can help with is for high efficiency furnaces.
 These high efficiency furnaces use PVC combustion air piping that often terminates out the back or side of the house near ground level.
 During snow season, it is essential that these PVC combustion lines are free from snow buildup.
 The need to be dug out if snow begins to cover the PVC lines.
 The furnace will not operate if the combustion lines are blocked.

 The photo above is of the PVC combustion lines for a high efficiency furnace.
 The snow level is high enough to obstruct the lines.
 The snow must be dug out to allow the lines to freely pass supply and exhaust air.
+Restricted combustion air lines may cause the furnace to work harder, to operate hotter, and possibly to not run.
+The extra load on the furnace inducer is also not good.

 Periodic Professional HVAC Service and Maintenance Beyond Homeowner Items